stm233/starter-hugo-academic/content/authors/admin/_index.md

   - icon: bilibili
     icon_pack: fab
     link: https://space.bilibili.com/174482367?spm_id_from=333.337.0.0
-    label: Follow me on Twitter
+    label: Follow me on bilibili
     display:
       header: true
   # Link to a PDF of your resume/CV.